[Client Impact]

 ACEL delivered a complete engineering package for the Nguruman Irrigation Development Project: feasibility study reports, hydrological and geotechnical investigation reports, detailed engineering designs and working drawings, the full ESIA with environmental management plan, and complete construction tender documents.
 NIB received a direct pathway from consultancy completion to construction procurement.

-When construction proceeds to ACEL's designs, the Nguruman scheme will establish the first large-scale managed water supply for irrigated agriculture in the Rift Valley lowland below the escarpment.
+When construction proceeds to ACAL's designs, the Nguruman scheme will establish the first large-scale managed water supply for irrigated agriculture in the Rift Valley lowland below the escarpment.
 For the pastoral communities of the Nguruman area, it represents a structural economic diversification that is not possible without engineered water infrastructure.
 The scheme converts a landscape endowment, significant water resources and flat, irrigable land, into an agricultural asset that supports food security and income generation on a permanent basis.

 The engagement was led by Eng.
 Patrick Wambuki, coordinating a twelve-person specialist team across all technical and social disciplines the Nguruman scheme required.